 For many of us, “getting by” means working in new ways we haven’t experienced before.
 Millions of people are adjusting to remote work for the first time ever.
 While there are TONS of benefits to remote work for both employers and employees (greater productivity, happier workers), there are also lots of pitfalls to watch out for.

-If our organizations are going to survive this strange and scary time of running our businesses from our living rooms or home offices, it’s going to require a lot of cyber security vigilance from both our IT service providers, and ourselves.
+If our organizations are going to survive this strange and scary time of running our businesses from our living rooms or home offices, it’s going to require a lot of cyber security vigilance from both employees and your IT team, preferably a team who has deep cyber security expertise.

 Last week, we discussed what CEOs are doing in the wake of these trying times, keeping business afloat while also making sure employees are healthy and able to complete their tasks.
 This week, we’d like to focus more on the functioning side of our new remote work lives.